 - Shifting compute to where the data resides, reducing the need to move it and increasing effective connector performance

 This approach is promising, but it is important to evaluate it for the analytics use case based on a number of aspects, including performance, price, power consumption, and ease of use.
-Here, we present a comparison of three approaches—NVIDIA GPUDirect Storage, NVIDIA RAPIDS, and the Samsung SmartSSD drive—for the use case of CSV data read, which is a key compute-intensive component of the overall AI pipeline presented in figure 1.
+Here, we present a comparison of three approaches—NVIDIA GPUDirect Storage, NVIDIA RAPIDS, and the Samsung SmartSSD drive, powered by Xilinx,—for the use case of CSV data read, which is a key compute-intensive component of the overall AI pipeline presented in figure 1.
 In the following, we define performance to be the processing rate of CSV or the “bandwidth” of the processing.

 NVIDIA GPUDirect Storage